Anas6800/SEO-Optimized-Blog/README.md

-Got it 👍 Here’s a **clean, proper `README.md` file** for your project in the same style you shared, but improved and polished for your repo:

 # 🚀 SEO-Optimized Blog (Next.js + Headless WordPress)

 A modern **headless blog** built with **Next.js (App Router)** and **WordPress as a CMS**.